 Regulators face tricky issues in working out what is innovation and investment and what is actually anticompetitive exclusionary behaviour, and whether to intervene or hope the market will resolve matters over time.
 For instance, in Indonesia, Pakistan, Peru and Tanzania, the MNOs have voluntarily established account-to-account interoperability.
-Egypt is currently wrestling with interoperability issues, including integrating a mobile payments gateway into the Egyptian Automated Clearing House (EG-ACH)2.
+Egypt is currently wrestling with interoperability issues, including integrating a mobile payments gateway into the banks' automated clearing house (ACH).2